 Customer Contact Week (CCW) recently released a special report on Chatbots.
-It details how businesses could implement chatbots in ways that're good for both business and customers, both automation and customer engagement.
-The fact is that there’s no place for magical thinking when successfully integrating a chatbot into your business.
-I think we all knew that.
-But the folks at CCW developed a framework to help us through it.
+It details how businesses could implement chatbots in ways that are good for both business and customers, both automation and customer engagement.
+Since chatbot integration can feel daunting, the folks at CCW developed a framework to help us through it.
 This post offers a summary of those insights.

 But, first, a note.

-SendBird's Commentary: Use chatbots when conversation is essential to the transaction
+SendBird’s Commentary: Chatbots when conversation is essential to the transaction

 I think we’ll see the best use-cases where conversation is core to the transaction.
 In a separate article we write how eCommerce, Travel, Collaboration, Concierge, and Marketplaces seem to be the most promising here.
 All these transactions are fundamentally based on conversational exchange.